umine-io/ProMiner/README.md

 Note we are working on this, and if you want to see our miner, please visit https://umine.io

 ## How to start up the machine for the first time.
-Assuming you have installed all the GPUs and internal cables.Plug in:
+Assuming you have installed all the GPUs and internal cables.

+Plug in:

 * Ethernet Cable
 * HDMI (only when setup)